zooniverse/developer.zooniverse.org/science/subject_uploads.rst

 This approach takes longer, but is faster and useful if you have more than one file to upload.

 First, find the IP of a Panoptes dump worker instance.
-You can do this by typing ``lita aws ip panoptes dump`` on Slack.
+You can do this by typing ``lita aws ip panoptes dump production`` on Slack.
 Pick an instance, such as ``ec2-54-174-166-171.compute-1.amazonaws.com``.

 Now SSH into that instance (you'll need to be on an authorised network or VPN):
 ``ssh -i /code/Production/keys/zooniverse_1.pem ubuntu@ec2-54-174-166-171.compute-1.amazonaws.com``